Mike-Bullock/modbus_relay/README.md

 mode: single
 ```

-# Work Remaining
+# Work Remaining / Other Useful Features / General Rambling
 - Configuration file to specify the IP address or device id of the relay board.
 Currently the relay board must be on the same layer-2 network as the service (will not cross routers/nat)
 - Command line argument to find all relay boards on the network.
 - Use the pipe data to specify the relay(s) and pulse time.
+For example, sending a command `1,250;2,500` would pulse relay 1 for 250ms and relay 2 for 500 ms.
+- Since doorbell use can be infrequent (less than a few times a months at my house), a periodic check of the health/reachability of the relay board could be useful, and some sort of notification if the board is not present on the network.
+- Simplified configuration of the relay board without requiring VirtCom